 Tostones con Mojo

-Tostones are a Cuban specialty in which unripe plantain rounds are fried once, then flattened with the back of a skillet, and fried again until golden brown.
-It is traditionally served with mojo, a spicy dipping sauce.
+Tostones are a Cuban specialty made with plantains fried once, then flattened with the back of a skillet, and fried again until golden brown.
+Served them with mojo, a spicy dipping sauce.

 - Servings: 12